 I go with the thought that if something is going to be written once and is evergreen, I create a page.

 If however it’s a piece of news or you are building a blog – then add a post.

-Let’s face it, 99% of the competition use the Google Keyword Planner or some variation thereof.
+Let’s face it, most guides teach you how to find a niche market by using the Google Keyword Planner or some variation thereof.

-However by thinking outside the box and taking a slightly different approach, we are able to find a much broader range of niches and keywords.
+However by thinking outside the box and taking a slightly different approach to find your niche, we are able to find a much broader range of profitable niches and keywords.

 I really enjoyed dissecting these websites and if you decide to follow my advice and tackle them head on, let me know in the comments.